fargada2356/Arduino-Morse-Telegraph/README.md

 # Arduino Morse Telegraph

-This project features a digital Morse Code Telegraph built using an **Arduino Uno** microcontroller.
+This project features a Morse Code Telegraph built using an **Arduino Uno** microcontroller.
 It integrates several hardware components that work in synergy to encode inputs, provide auditory and visual feedback, and display characters in real-time.

 ##  How It Works
 * **The Button:** Acts as the primary input.
 A single short tap registers as a **dot (.)**, while holding the button down (for 1 second) registers as a **dash (-)**.